 Shousetsu Bang*Bang is a webzine for original queer oneshot stories.
 Issues are published bimonthly, and all are available online for free.

-Established in 2005, Shousetsu Bang*Bang is intended as an online, English-language text equivalent of one of those All Yomikiri Bimonthly Summer Special 100 Extra Pages!! manga phonebooks where every story is a complete romance, self-contained in 30 pages, and heartwarmingly predictable.
-All stories in the issues contain stories of sexy romance, are between 1500 and 25,000 words, and include explicit queer content between participants of various genders, sexualities, and bodies.
+Established in 2005, Shousetsu Bang*Bang was founded with the intention of being an online, English-language text equivalent of one of those All Yomikiri Bimonthly Summer Special 100 Extra Pages!! manga phonebooks where every story is a complete romance, self-contained in 30 pages, and heartwarmingly predictable.
+It has evolved to include explicit queer content between participants of various genders, sexualities, and bodies.
+All stories in the issues contain stories of sexy romance, are between 1500 and 25,000 words (save for the December issues, which have no upper word limit.)
 Though tone and subject vary from story to story, the spirit of the ‘zine is one that encourages true love and happy endings.

 - All our content is free.
 Shousetsu Bang*Bang is an entirely volunteer-run project; everyone, from the editorial staff to the contributors to the people who share links on Tumblr, gives of their time and effort freely.
 We host all our content at shousetsubangbang.com.
 Shousetsu Bang*Bang is distributed under a Creative Commons license.
 You may download, link to, print out, and redistribute all you like — so long as you do so freely, with the original attribution intact and with links back to the original project preserved.